krisztian-toth/bluenet-python-lib/README.md

 # bluenet-python-lib
 Official Python lib for Crownstone.
+Currently this requires a "Crownstone Usb Dongle (working title)".
+The Bluetooth implementation will be added soon.

 # install guide